sushantgundla/opendatapune-birth_and_death_records/README.md

 - "**Data_Cleaning_Preparation.ipnyb**" itself does the Data Preparation part.

 ### 4. Data Visualization
-*Note : Clicking on the plot name takes you to the chart which is hosted online on plotly.*<br/>
+* Note: Clicking on the plot name takes you to the chart which is hosted online on plotly.*<br/>

-Visualized the information, extracted from the data, through following plots:
+Visualized the information, extracted from the data, through the following plots:
 1. [Daily Birth and Death Trend](https://plot.ly/~gundla.sushant/101)
 2. [Monthly Birth and Death Trend](https://plot.ly/~gundla.sushant/103)
 3. [Yearly Birth and Death Trend](https://plot.ly/~gundla.sushant/105)